Acidham/recent-files-in-folders/README.md

 # Recent Files In Folders
 Alfred Workflow to get recent files in folders

-Shows recent files in a folder and opens the file, reveal in Finder (CMD) or share via Dropbox (ALT) (requires WF http://www.packal.org/workflow/drop)
+Shows recent files in a folder and opens the file, reveal in Finder (CMD), share via Dropbox (ALT) (requires WF http://www.packal.org/workflow/drop) or by applying file actions on the file.

+* CMD on a folder provides the ability to delete all files in a folder.
-Custom string format can be set in *date_format* workflow value (Format cheat sheet: http://strftime.org/)
+* A Custom string format can be set in *date_format* workflow value (Format cheat sheet: http://strftime.org/)

 custom folders can be set in List Filter relative to home directory e.g. Desktop or Desktop/somefolder or absolute path